home-assistant/hassbian-scripts/docs/homeassistant.md

 $ sudo hassbian-config upgrade homeassistant --dev
 ```

-## Upgrade to to an spesific version
+## Upgrade to to a spesific version
 ```
 $ sudo hassbian-config upgrade homeassistant=0.65.6
 ```